wiseman-timelord/Meta-Port/README.md

 5. Set your stuff up again in MetaTrader 5, it will save for next time after you close MetaTrader 5, like normal

 ### NOTATION
-- If you have issues, and dont mind potentially corrupting your install, then you can run `Take Ownership` on the portable MetaTrader 5 directory, I found some settings were not saving otherwise, but I also found this not neccessary at other times.
-- If you intend to run multiple "MetaPorts", then use a command such as `start /min "" ".\terminal64.exe" /portable` in the batch instead, soes they all start minimized.
+- If you intend to run metatrader automated on startup, then use a command such as `start /min "" ".\terminal64.exe" /portable` in the batch instead, soes they all start minimized.
 - If you want a shortcut to the batch, ensure the Target field looks like this `C:\Windows\System32\cmd.exe /c "DRIVE:\PATH TO BATCH\Port-Trade.Bat"`, if you want it on your TaskBar.
+- If you have issues, and dont mind potentially corrupting your install, then you can run `Take Ownership` on the portable MetaTrader 5 directory, I found some settings were not saving otherwise, but I also found this not neccessary at other times, possibly depends on how things are installed.
 - Do not copy across activated EAs from your normal install to the portable directory, this will not work.
-- Issues with multi-core now fixed, phew, almost resulted to reinstalling my OS, and even as a last resort installing a beta Motherboard Bios.
+It will work with EAs not requiring activation, but ensure they also have any relating custom indicators copied over appropriately.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.